kota-imai/GoTo-ConsoleApp-for-Windows/README.md

-# The console app for windows to launch the specific websites
+# The console app for Windows to launch the specific websites

 This application is CLI based and provides access to specific websites easily.